 Internal audit plans are reviewed and approved by the Audit Committee.
-During the financial year, the internal auditor reviewed critical business processes, identified risks and internal control gaps, assessed the effectiveness and adequacy of the existing state of internal control of the major subsidiaries and recommended possible improvements to the internal control process.
-This is to provide reasonable assurance that such system continue to operate satisfactorily and effectively within the Group.
+During the financial year, the internal auditors reviewed critical business processes, identified risks and internal control gaps, assessed the effectiveness and adequacy of the existing state of internal control of the major subsidiaries and recommended possible improvements to the internal control process.
+This is to provide reasonable assurance that such system continues to operate satisfactorily and effectively within the Group.

-In addition, the internal auditors followed up on the implementation of recommendations from previous cycles of internal audit and updated the Audit Committee on the status of Management-agreed action plan.
-For the financial year ended 30 June 2012, the total costs incurred for the outsourced internal audit function is RM30,276 inclusive of reimbursable expenses and service tax.
+In addition, the internal auditors followed up on the implementation of recommendations from previous cycles of internal audit and updated the Audit Committee on the status of management-agreed action plan.
+For the financial year ended 30 June 2013, the total costs incurred for the outsourced internal audit function amounted to RM27,018 inclusive of reimbursable expenses and service tax.